How Punitive Damages for a DUI Accident Can be Over 250K in 2024

 Here are some factors personal injury lawyers might consider when calculating potential punitive damages:

-Severity of the Wrong doing: Punitive damages are typically awarded in cases where the defendant’s actions were particularly egregious, reckless, or malicious.
+- Severity of the Wrong doing: Punitive damages are typically awarded in cases where the defendant’s actions were particularly egregious, reckless, or malicious.
 The more severe the misconduct, the higher the punitive damages might be.
 If you were in a very bad accident and your DUI accident attorney can prove that it was clearly because of the intoxicated driver they will likely be more aggressive on getting more punitive damages.

-Defendant’s Conduct: If the defendant’s behavior shows a blatant disregard for others’ safety, or if the defendant has a history of similar actions, a lawyer might argue for higher punitive damages.
+- Defendant’s Conduct: If the defendant’s behavior shows a blatant disregard for others’ safety, or if the defendant has a history of similar actions, a lawyer might argue for higher punitive damages.
 Remember the purpose of punitive damages is to punish the driver.
 If the drivers attitude is displaying no remorse, expect your DUI accident attorney to go for more.

-Actual Damages Incurred: While punitive damages are separate from compensatory damages (those that compensate the victim for their actual losses), as mentioned previously about DUI accidents valued into the millions, the magnitude of the actual damages can influence the amount sought in punitive damages.
+- Actual Damages Incurred: While punitive damages are separate from compensatory damages (those that compensate the victim for their actual losses), as mentioned previously about DUI accidents valued into the millions, the magnitude of the actual damages can influence the amount sought in punitive damages.
 A case with significant physical, emotional, or financial harm might justify a higher punitive award.
 If there are little to no damages, do not expect the punitive damages to be much.

-Ability to Recover Compensation: The financial situation of the defendant, along with the available insurance coverage, can influence the amount of punitive damages.
+- Ability to Recover Compensation: The financial situation of the defendant, along with the available insurance coverage, can influence the amount of punitive damages.
 If a defendant is a large corporation or an individual with significant assets, a lawyer might argue for a higher punitive damages amount to ensure the punishment is felt.
 If the defendant has no insurance coverage, and no assets, it will be difficult to get any punitive damages.

-Similar Cases: Lawyers often look at the outcomes of similar cases to gauge what is reasonable or achievable in terms of punitive damages.
+- Similar Cases: Lawyers often look at the outcomes of similar cases to gauge what is reasonable or achievable in terms of punitive damages.
 This can provide a benchmark for what juries or judges have deemed appropriate in similar circumstances.

-Typically, insurance policies are designed to cover the damages in a car accidents, which means they pay for actual losses and injuries sustained by victims.
+Typically, insurance policies are designed to cover the damages in car accidents, which means they pay for actual losses and injuries sustained by victims.
 Punitive damages, on the other hand, are intended to punish the wrongdoer and deter similar behavior.
 Because of this punitive intent, many insurance policies in various states, including Georgia, explicitly exclude coverage for punitive damages.
 However, the specific terms and conditions of the at-fault party’s insurance policy play a crucial role.
 Insurance companies will pay for the punitive damages if they don’t explicitly say they will not on the policy.

 Will Insurance Cover Punitive Damages Beyond Policy Limits in DUI Injury Cases?